gilr/bdfi-v2/README.md

 ## About

 Development of the new version of a website dedicated to speculative fiction.
-The project will be developed as a multi-language project, even if its primary target is a french-speaking website.
+The project won't be developed as a multi-language project, as its primary aim is to be a french-speaking website.
 This website will be a non-commercial and non-profit project, without any advertising.

 As it is developed for a specific scope, it should not be of great interests for people outside our small team, except maybe as an example of a laravel project.